ChrisMissal/chrismissal.github.io/_posts/2013-06-11-when-should-mock-in-my-unit-tests.md

 title: "When Should I Mock in My Unit Tests?"
 ---

-## When Should I Mock in My Unit Tests?

 A conversation about how to, and when to mock came up today and I shared my thoughts with [Headspring](http://www.headspring.com) in our HipChat room.
 It was shared on Twitter by [Sharon](http://twitter.com/scichelli) and my friend [Ryan](http://twitter.com/rauhryan) asked for the link to that list.
 It turns out there was no link, but I'm going to fix that now.

 When do I feel like I should use a mock?
 Glad you asked!